aakarsh27/facemesh-2-face-/README.md

 # facemesh for 2 faces

-creates a mesh for 2 faces recognized
+creates a mesh for 2 faces recognized by the camera